Space Settings

 | Participate | Can read, post, and reply |

-| Full | All participate abilities plus moderator actions |
+| Full | Everything Participate allows, plus the moderator actions the person's own WordPress capabilities already permit |

 Multiple rules can be stacked.
 Jetonomy grants the highest matching permission level.